inspireFly-VT/.github/profile/README.md

-## inspireFly is a student run space organization at Virginia Tech in Blacksburg, Virginia, USA.
+## inspireFly is an undergraduate space organization at Virginia Tech in Blacksburg, Virginia, USA.

 We are currently working to build and launch a 1U research cubesat.